 Unfortunately, there isn’t much scientific evidence to back this up.
 So far, it’s all anecdotal.

 It can also be found in other well-known thermogenic supplements in the market.

 4. Green Tea Leaf Extract

-There is definitely a positive impact from the antioxidants that it provides and it will help you flush out a lot of toxins that accumulate even in a balanced diet.
+There is definitely a positive impact from the antioxidants that green tea provides, and it will help you flush out a lot of toxins that accumulate even in a balanced diet.
 (3)